Varija22/Experiment-12/README.md

 The program demonstrates the use of **parameterized constructors** in C++.
 It shows how different objects of the same class can be initialized with different values during creation.
 This enhances the flexibility and usability of object-oriented programming in real-world applications.

+Program 5:Copy Constructor Demonstration

+Aim:

+To write a C++ program that demonstrates the use of a **copy constructor** to create a new object by copying the values of an existing object.

+Tools Used:

+* Programming Language: C++
+* Compiler/Platform: Programiz

+Theory:

+A copy constructor is a special constructor in C++ used to create a new object as a copy of an existing object.
+It takes a reference to an object of the same class as a parameter.
+This constructor is especially useful when objects are passed by value or returned from functions.

+In this program:

+* A parameterized constructor is used to initialize the data members `x` and `y`.
+* A copy constructor is defined that copies values from an existing object.
+* The `show()` function is used to display the contents of each object.

+Algorithm:

+1. Start
+2. Define a class `CopyConst` with private data members `x` and `y`.
+3. Define a **parameterized constructor** that accepts two integers and assigns them to `x` and `y`.
+4. Define a **copy constructor** that takes a reference to another object of the same class and copies its `x` and `y` values.
+5. Define a `show()` function to display the values of `x` and `y`.
+6. In the `main()` function:

+   * Create an object `c1` using the parameterized constructor.
+   * Call `c1.show()` to display its values.
+   * Create another object `c2` by copying `c1` using the copy constructor.
+   * Call `c2.show()` to display the copied values.
+7. End

+Conclusion:

+The program successfully demonstrates the use of a **copy constructor** in C++.
+It shows how one object can be initialized using the data of another object.
+Copy constructors are essential in object-oriented programming to ensure proper copying of data, especially when objects involve dynamic memory or complex data handling.